rvsrnvsn/ICML2019/README.md

 _Jacob Devlin_

 + Word embeddings are basis of deep learning for NLP
-  * Embeddings (word2vec, GloVe) are often pre-traned on text corpus from co-occurence statistics
+  * Embeddings (word2vec, GloVe) are often pre-trained on text corpus from co-occurrence statistics
   * Problem: These are applied in context-free manner, while language requires contextual representations
 + History of contextual representations
   - Semi-supervised sequence learning (Dai, 2015)